 Finishing what you started is noble and inspiring, even more so if the path to success had many obstacles.
 This is what makes graduation special.
 The MANCOSA Class of ‘22 had more challenges than what one could wish for one’s worst enemy: Covid 19 pandemic, riots and looting, lockdowns, load shedding, a shrinking economy and new virtual teaching and learning approaches.
 In compliance with Covid 19 restrictions, there were no physical graduations for the past two years.
-During the month of May this year, 22 electrifying sessions were held in Cape Town, Durban and Johannesburg.
-Even though graduations are tiring and require meticulous planning, the decision to have physical graduations (still with basic Covid 19 protocols) was warmly received and quickly actioned by staff.
-The following factors made the ceremonies extremely joyous:

 - They were filled with ululations and spontaneous singing and dancing.